CELEBRATING THE HARVEST SINCE 1972

-In 1982 an Apple Festival Steering Committee was formed to assist with preparations for the yearly event.
-In 1984, the Lincoln County Apple Festival was formerly incorporated with a board of directors.
+An Apple Festival Steering Committee was formed in 1982, and in 1984, the Lincoln County Apple Festival formally incorporated as a non-profit.

 In 2014, Cooperative Extension stopped administering the Apple Festival but continues to be an integral part of the festivities continuing their tradition of selling their popular homemade fried pies and whole apple pies, sponsoring an apple recipe contest, and sponsoring Ag City, a vibrant section of the Apple Festival with displays featuring Lincoln County’s agricultural heritage yesterday and today.